 “You’re such an amazing person—I could never do what you do!
 I admire you so much.”

-The longer you spend as a caregiver, the more likely you are to experience emotions and thoughts that you’re reluctant to admit, even to yourself.
-Your friends and family are having a great time with their spouses — and it isn’t the travel or the adventures you envy.
+The longer your tenure as a caregiver, the more likely you are to experience emotions and thoughts that you’re reluctant to admit, even to yourself.
+While you manage medications and attend doctor’s appointments, your friends and relatives are having a great time with their own significant others and children.
+And, to be clear, it isn’t even necessarily the travel or the adventures you envy.
 They have conversations.
 They have dinner together.
 They have sex.
-You, on the other hand, spend your days with someone who might not know which day it is, can't lift a fork or roll over, or has morphed into a violent, nasty stranger.
-You're lonely, you're resentful, you're terrified that this won't end any time soon and you're overwhelmed with guilt when you realize there's pretty much only one way it will end.
+They have careers.
+They go out and socialize.

-Stop: When you start thinking, "why did this happen" or "if only," interrupt yourself.
-No matter how obsessively you contemplate it, you will never find a satisfactory answer to, “Why us?”
-If you can’t give your thoughts a rest, set a timer for five minutes.
-When it goes off, tell yourself to stop worrying, then set the timer for another five minutes.
-This time, find one positive thing in your life.
-If you can’t think of anything good right now, simply focus on breathing calmly and remind yourself that even though it’s pouring rain, for example, at least you won’t have to water the garden.
+- STOP: Interrupt yourself as soon as you begin thinking “If only” thoughts or asking yourself, “Why did this happen?”
+No matter how much you obsess over these things, you will never find a satisfactory answer to, “Why us?”
+If you can’t give your thoughts a rest, set a timer for five minutes to get all your worrying and deliberating out of your system.
+When the timer goes off, tell yourself you’re done fretting over the situation and then set the timer for another five minutes.
+Use this second session to quiet your mind and remind yourself of one positive thing in your life.
+If you can’t think of anything good, just focus on breathing deeply and calmly.
+Find the silver lining in something—anything—that is happening to help ground you.
+For example, even if it’s pouring rain, at least you won’t have to water the plants later.